ilyasa1211/game-tic-tac-toe/README.md

 # Tic-Tac-Toe using JavaScript

-With my limited understanding of javascript, i tried to create a simple tic-tac-toe game
+With my limited understanding of JavaScript, I tried to create a simple Tic-Tac-Toe game